amperity/amperity-docs/amperity_datagrid/source/semantics.rst

       * - etc.
         - ...

-When **sk-acme** and **sk-acmedulxe** appear in the same cluster, they will be scored as a no conflict and the records will be separated.
+When **sk-acme** and **sk-acmedulxe** appear in the same cluster, they will be scored as non-matching and the records will be separated.

 * Records with the same brand share a separation key, but those values are guaranteed to be different because they are primary keys.
 * Records with different brands will have no non-**NULL** separation keys in common and will use the standard classifier.